bormaxi8080/bormaxi8080/README.md

 **Aug 2025 / Now:** [Tesari.AI](https://tesari.ai/)

-as Subject Matter Expert:
+as Subject Matter Expert & Library Curator:

 - Leveraged advanced methodologies to support investigative processes and align with organizational objectives.

 - Ensured the effective curation of data for actionable insights, enhancing overall operational efficiency.

-as OSINT Engineer & Library Curator:
+as OSINT Engineer:

-- Contributed as an OSINT Engineer and library curator at Tesari AI, focusing on data collection and management.
+- Contributed as an OSINT Engineer at Tesari AI, focusing on data collection and management.

 ![alt text](img/tesari-1.png)